-THE February 2016 session of the ongoing trial of Prof Tim Noakes for his ‘unconventional’ views on butter, eggs, bacon and broccoli, was once again filled with twists, turns, drama and intrigue.
+THE February 2016 session of the ongoing trial of scientist Tim Noakes for his ‘unconventional’ views on butter, eggs, bacon and broccoli, was true to form.
+It was filled with twists, turns, drama and intrigue.

-In the first of a two-part series, I look at why the Health Professions Council of SA hearing against has turned into an object lesson in unintended consequences for doctors and dietitians who don’t want Noakes giving dietary advice that differs from conventional ‘wisdom’.
+In the first of a two-part series, I look at the consequences of the Health Professions Council of SA (HPCSA) hearing against Noakes so far.
+I also look at why it has turned into an object lesson in unintended consequences for doctors and dietitians who don’t want Noakes giving dietary advice.

 By Marika Sboros